yashuk803/News_portal/README.md

 ===================

 This is new portal on symfony 4.
-Now this portal have age categories and main page posts
+Now this portal have page categories and main page with posts

 Installation
 ------------